NCAR/eol-se-guidelines/docs/EOL-Software-Development-Intro.md

 ## Github access

 We have two organizations on github: [NCAR](https://github.com/NCAR) and [ncareol](https://github.com/ncareol).
-Some of our software is still in the ncareol org, either because it predates the NCAR org and just hasn't been moved, or because it requires features like git lfs which the NCAR org does not provide.
+Some of software is still in the ncareol org, probably because it predates the NCAR org and just hasn't been moved.

 You can add an existing github account username to the github organizations, or if you like you can create a different github account just for your work.